Fire and rescue services

 If a natural disaster occurs:

 Some areas of Ethiopia experience severe flooding.
 Flash flooding may occur in the rainy season from July to September.
-Some roads can't be used.
+Essential services can be affected, including:.

 More information: